Are you missing the connection? Alarm Integration could be the answer

 Fire Panel System

 The solution – With an alarm integration tool fitted – such as the Ei414 Fire/CO Alarm Interface, the domestic system in each flat is linked to the Fire Panel System in the communal areas.
-This means if a fire is detected in a flat by the domestic alarms it will alert the panel system straight away and can action the building wide alarms in communal areas and individual flats, if required.
+This means if a fire is detected in a flat by the domestic alarms it will alert the panel system straight away and can action the building wide alarms in communal areas.

 Telecare/Warden Call System